One of the oldest workplace struggles is knowing how to prioritize your work.

 However, mastering prioritization can change your life.
 Knowing your priorities reduces stress, helps you focus and ignore FOMO, can improve productivity and time management, and even help with work-life balance as you create better boundaries for your workday.

 Once you know how to prioritize your tasks and your time, you realize that much of the work that felt urgent doesn’t really need your attention.
 At least not right away.

-But while the elements of prioritization are simple (i.e. Know what tasks need to be done and rank them).
-It’s far from a simple exercise.
+But while the elements of prioritizing your work are simple (i.e. Know what tasks need to be done and rank them by importance), it’s far from a simple exercise.

 1. Capture everything on a Master List and then break it down by monthly, weekly, and daily goals

 As productivity consultant Brian Tracy explains, your monthly list pulls from your master list.
 Your weekly list pulls from your monthly list.
 And so on.
-This way, you know your daily priorities are aligned with your bigger goals.
+This way, your daily priorities are always aligned with your bigger goals.